anitgandhi/Courses/LZW_BMP/Readme.md

 A quick summary of what I did and the results follow, but the full results can be seen in the Report.pdf.

 Note: this was compiled and tested on Windows using MinGW.
-So, this can be compiled on Linux as well without issue, using gcc.
+So, this can be compiled on Linux as well without issue, using gcc; I don't believe I'm using any platform specific libraries.

 This project consists of a few different building blocks:
 * LZW_Text.cpp is for text compression.
 It takes a .txt file (or any other file with just ASCII text), and outputs a compressed binary file.